 An important issue to address is the representation of shapes in the sample-based setting.
-For source shapes, we generate sample sets through equal-distance grid points (e.g. Fig. 4.6).
+For source shapes, we generate sample sets through equal-distance grid points (e.g., Figure 4.5).
 This simple process allows us to control the sample size by tuning the grid size.
 Choosing larger sample sizes allows us to represent more detailed structure in a shape.
-For instance, to represent the 'bird' shape in figure Fig. 4.7, we used 5000 sample points while for the ring (Fig. 4.6d) we used only 1000 sample points.
+For instance, to represent the "bird" shape in Figure 4.6, we used 5000 sample points, while for the ring (Figure 4.5d) we used only 1000 sample points.